Objectives of Verification

 Step Three—Provide digest and digest tip address

-A 256-bit hash value that uniquely represents a ledger’s entire history of document revisions as of a point in time.
-A digest hash is calculated from your journal's full hash chain as of the latest committed block in the journal at that time.
+The digest provided in the email confirmation may be defined as a 256-bit hash value that uniquely represents a ledger’s entire history of document revisions as of a point in time.
+And the digest tip address (also in the email confirmation) is simply the latest block location covered by the digest that you requested.

 Step Four—Get a proof and verify the ballot